menu

 Also of interest is that Sparta has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.49% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 17.35% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Sparta is a great place for families with children to consider.
-First of all, many other families with children live here, making Sparta a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sparta has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sparta is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sparta’s overall crime rate is lower than average for the country.

 Sparta is a somewhat ethnically-diverse township.
 The people who call Sparta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sparta residents report their race to be White, followed by Asian.
-Important ancestries of people in Sparta include Italian, Irish, German, Polish, and English.
+Important ancestries of people in Sparta include Italian, Irish, German, English, and Polish.

 The most common language spoken in Sparta is English.
 Other important languages spoken here include Polish and Spanish.